maybuzz/functional-programming/README.md

 For this resit I updated my README.md.
 I am going to talk more about what I learned about functional programming and how I used this in my code.

-I also added more comments to my
+I also added more comments to my `d3/index.js` to show what I wrote myself and what I copied from the internet.

 ## Installation